 There’s no denying it—decorating can be overwhelming, even if you focus on just one room at a time.
 The easy answer is to hire a designer to help you, but that’s not always in the cards, especially if you’re on a budget.
 But you know what is free?
 Asking a designer friend or two for some advice, and that’s just what I’ve done here for those of us out there that just want a cute living room that didn’t cost a million dollars or take five years to furnish.
-Because the most practical way to decorate a room is to hone in on five or so big pieces to set the scene.
+The most practical way to decorate a room is to hone in on five or so big pieces to set the scene.

 “When designing your living space, it's super important to get the ‘big’ pieces right the first time,” says designer Maggie Griffin of Maggie Griffin Design.
 “We always tell our clients, cry once, and buy quality pieces.”
 As someone who has cried over broken pottery and a bad paint color choice (or three), I’d say that’s pretty sound advice.
 Honestly, if you lay a solid foundation for a room, you can worry about adding that last layer of personality later, just by collecting things you love as you experience life.
 So, here’s what a few designers have to say about what you should buy now so you can check “living room” off of your decorating to-do list.

 1. Start From the Ground Up With an Area Rug